 Why Are My Tomatoes Not Ripening?

 Sometimes, tomatoes will form and stay green or light red, but will not ripen fully.

-This is often due to extreme temperatures.
+Extreme temperatures are a common cause of slow ripening in tomato plants.
 Temperatures above 85 degrees Fahrenheit (29 degrees Celsius) or below 40 degrees Fahrenheit (4 degrees Celsius) will prevent tomatoes from ripening.

-Extreme temperatures are also a common cause of slow ripening in tomato plants.
-However, intense sunlight can also cause tomato fruit to overheat, leading to green or yellow “shoulders” (tops) on the fruit.
+Intense sunlight can also cause tomato fruit to overheat, leading to green or yellow “shoulders” (tops) on the fruit.

 If you want to read some of my most popular posts, check out the “Best of GreenUpSide” page here.
 Enjoy!